Meadowvale Secondary School: Extra curricular activities

+The school also has offered athletic opportunities in cheerleading, cycling, fishing, flag football, ice hockey, lacrosse, ultimate frisbee, war canoe and weightlifting.

 In the media

 Meadowvale Secondary School was used as the school for the 1988 B-movie The Brain, in which it was renamed "Meadowvale High School".

 Between 1998 and 2000, Meadowvale Secondary School was the test site for a pilot program of the Youth News Network.
 Based on the American Channel One News, it saw the company Athena Educational Partners provide the school with free television sets and computers.
 In exchange, students would watch a daily newscast (unless they opted out), which included two and a half minutes of advertising.
 This provoked protest from a variety of community groups, who disagreed with the idea of showing commercials in the classroom.

-Former Meadowvale Secondary School student (Rene Charlebois) and two other former students (Giuseppe (Joseph) Manchisi, Robert Grewal) were murdered in 2004.
+Former Meadowvale Secondary School student (Rene Charlebois) and two others (Giuseppe (Joseph) Manchisi and Robert Grewal, a former student) were murdered in 2004.
 Convicted sex offender Douglas Moore was arrested and charged for their murders but while awaiting trial in prison he allegedly killed himself to avoid prosecution.